 Let’s face it, playdough is life in any preschool or pre-k classroom.
 Play dough is always a favorite with young children, and they have lots of fun playing with it, too!
 Have you ever opened up that store bought play dough, ready for a great learning experience, only to find it crumbly and not fit for use?
 You can make the best play dough for your classroom, here’s my favorite easy homemade play dough recipe.

 Benefits of Making Your Own Playdough

-Here are four benefits for making your own playdough:
+Here are the four main benefits of making your own playdough:

 1. It’s really easy to do!
-You do not need a lot of cooking skills for playdough to turn out just right every time.
+You don’t need a lot of cooking skills to make great playdough that turns out just right – every time.

 2. Homemade playdough lasts much longer than purchased dough.
 Since you can use it for a longer time, homemade dough is more cost-effective and budget-friendly.
 If play dough is crumbly, children are unhappy and can get off-task much more quickly.
 Homemade play dough (when done right!) won’t get crumbly.